dhruvxag/madhumati-business-case-study/README.md

 The category-wise analysis compares the performance of Gold, Diamond, and Platinum jewelry across the year.

-* Gold emerged as the top-performing category and generated the highest overall revenue share.
+* Gold jewelry emerged as the top-performing category and generated the highest overall revenue share.
 It remained strong across most months because of its wide customer appeal and strong seasonal demand.

 * Diamond jewelry contributed a significant share of premium revenue and performed especially well during special occasions.
 It showed stronger performance during celebration-driven purchases and higher-end gifting periods.